romibi/star-catcher-goat/README.md

 - TODO list materials

 ## Notes:
-At some point i also did these stepps:
+At some point I also did these steps:
 - `pip install rpi-rf`
 - `pip uninstall rpi-gpio` (buggy on bookworm)
-- `pip install rpi-lgpio` (works instead on bookworm) But as i switched to a different RF module (the ones included in the feather modules) this should not be needed anymore
+- `pip install rpi-lgpio` (works instead on bookworm) But as I switched to a different RF module (the ones included in the feather modules) this should not be needed anymore